active-interest/seo-ultimate/readme.txt

 	* Includes an uninstaller that can delete the plugin's files and database entries if desired.
 	* Lets you upgrade/downgrade the plugin to versions of your choosing (starting with 2.5).

-* **Features Coming Soon**
-	* Automatic XHTML validation checking
-	* Nofollow options
-	* ...And much, much more!
+* **More Features In the Works**
+There are many additional features in development.
 Install SEO Ultimate today and use WordPress's automatic plugin updater to get new features as they're released.

 [**Download**](http://downloads.wordpress.org/plugin/seo-ultimate.zip) **your free copy of SEO Ultimate today.**